 It’s a short part and he skates to a really niche Black Sabbath song as well which I like.
 His shifty flips are so impressive.

 That’s another part I forgot to mention, that was really influential to me.
 It’s one my favourite parts and he skates to Children Of Bodom.

 He kickflip noseslides this handrail to fakie, in China, wearing a spider t-shirt.
 I was blown away by that.
 I watched that part recently and that trick in itself is just unbelievable on this massive circular handrail.
 He was like a style icon to me too.

 I also enjoyed watching Jim Greco’s part again.

-You know at the end where he does the switch frontside flip down Wilshire at the end and he’s wearing Kr3W cords and a Kr3w T-Shirt?
-Apparently he got so bummed out that he was dressed super boring and that’s when he started dressing like a pirate afterwards.
+You know at the end where he does the switch frontside flip down Wilshire at the end and he’s wearing Kr3W cords and a Kr3w t-shirt?
+Apparently he got so bummed out that he was dressed super boring.
+That’s when he started dressing like a pirate afterwards.

 The Aftermath – Dystopia (1999)

 Tell us about this album choice?

 Sam Hughes put me onto this band about 3 years ago.
 They’re an old Oakland sludge/crust punk/doom metal mixture of a bunch of stuff.
 It’s pretty heavy, pretty hateful.
 I was listening to it a lot during lockdown.
 I can’t really explain why but you get a bit of an adrenaline kick after listening to the whole album.
 You’re all hyped up to go for a bike ride or something.